toradex/ota-docs/README.md

 ```
 - Your device should now be provisioned and talking with the ota backend!
 <img src="./img/is-it-online-arrow.png"  width="350">

+# Packages and Updates
+Toradex is publishing nightly builds to the OTA server.
+These builds are not guaranteed to work!
+Currently we do not allow users of the system to publish their own images

+## Container updates
+A big feature of TorizonCore is the ability to run containers, and therefore one would expect to be able to update their containers from the OTA server.
+This feature is planned, but not currrently implemented in Torizon OTA.
+Look for it in future versions!

 # Debugging
 - Upon provisioning device, you receive: